GRCDEV/ArduSim/help/setup.md

 ### 2.1.1 Eclipse IDE integration

-ArduSim and the included main.java.com.api.protocols have been developed with Eclipse IDE.
+ArduSim and the included protocols have been developed with Eclipse IDE.
 This section explains how to prepare the developing environment, once Eclipse and Java JDK are correctly installed.

 Open Git perspective: *Window --> Perspective --> Open Perspective --> Other... --> Git*.